nehemiahdang/Project_1_Crime_Watchers/Detroit/README.md

 # Project 1 - Crime Watchers - Detroit

-This is the found data for Detroit, Michigan, used for the project to put it together.
+This contains the data for Detroit, Michigan, used for the project to put it together through various sources found online.
+The search consists of 8 different types of crime and compared between the years 2018 and 2020 within current month parameters.